 Currently, all of Brooks Macdonald’s assets-under-management data is held on different systems.
 Everything has to be collated in Microsoft Excel.
 As Neel explains, “This is where the value is in leveraging technology – you move away from the production of reports to analyzing data.”

-Although the time spend on releasing monthly reports already reduced from 12-13 to 6-7 at Brook Macdonalds, Neel believes that with the right technology it could be condensed even further.
+Although the time spend on releasing monthly reports has already been reduced from 12-13 to 6-7 at Brook Macdonalds, Neel believes that with the right technology it could be condensed even further.

 Just Rydoo it